Bundles

 - re-run analysis after model or threshold changes

-- analyze all files or only selected files when that option is available
+- analyze all recordings or only selected recordings when that option is available

-- jump through the video during analysis or after it finishes
+- jump to event positions during analysis or after it finishes

 Bundle management